Inside the Hardware: Pocket Door Hinges for Tall Cabinet Doors

 The Role of the Hinge in Pocket Doors

 In many pocket door systems, the hinge is critical to the initial movement.
-It helps to extend the door far enough to engage the sliding mechanism.
-Once the door begins to move, the guides gently guide the door into the pocket.
+It helps extend the door far enough to engage the sliding mechanism.
+Once the door begins to move, the guides direct the door into the pocket.
 However, the hinge still plays an important role in holding the door securely in place.
-This reduces its wear and tear and allows it to be adjusted as needed.
+This reduces wear and allows it to be adjusted as needed.

 This is especially important for tall cabinet doors.
 A good hinge will prevent sagging over time, help level the door if it moves, and ensure that when closed, the door sits flush with the cabinet front.